 Cool quickly, drain and package.
 If a rigid container is used, leave 1/2–inch headspace.
 Seal package, label and freeze.

 Freeze no more than 1 quart (2 to 3 pounds) of food per cubic foot of freezer space per day.
 One cubic foot will hold 30 quarts of food.

-Pressure Canning Procedures for Beans: Place jar rack, 2 inches of water, and jars with lids in canner.
+Place jar rack, 2 inches of water and filled jars with lids in canner.
 Fasten lid and heat canner on high heat.
 After exhausting a steady stream of steam for 10 minutes, add weighted gauge or close petcock to pressurize the canner.
 Start timing when the desired pressure is reached.

 When processing is complete, remove canner from the heat.
 Air cool canner until it is fully depressurized.
 Then slowly remove the weighted gauge or open the petcock, wait 2 more minutes, and unfasten and carefully remove the canner lid.

-If after 12 to 24 hours any lid is unsealed, the beans must be reprocesssed.
+If after 12 to 24 hours any lid is unsealed, the beans MUST BE REPROCESSED!
 Examine and replace the defective jar.
-Dump the beans and liquid into a pan, reheat until boiling, and fill clean hot jars with hot beans and liquid, leaving 1- inch headspace.
-Place new lids and screw bands on the jars and process for the recommended times listed below.
+Dump the beans and liquid into a pan, reheat until boiling, and fill clean hot jars with hot beans and liquid, leaving 1 inch headspace.
+Place NEW LIDS and screw bands on the jars, and process for the recommended times listed below.